 Moving to Vietnam is also a straightforward process.
 The country has many ports so finding one near your new home is easy.
 Once you have booked your shipping you will need to move your goods to your new home.

 For most people, moving to Vietnam is under US$3,000, and many people spend less than US$1,000.
-It all depends on where you are moving from and how much you choose to bring.
+It all depends on where you are moving from and how much you choose to bring, and the lifestyle you prefer to have.

-Here is the cost of living in Vietnam for 1 person:
+Here is the cost of living in Hanoi or Ho Chi Minh City for 1 person:

 Expense | Cost (US$) |